lkodinsson/MARS/Fantasy/Talents.md

 **Cost:** 6 EXP
 **Requirements:** Max Intelligence 11+ or Max Resolve 11+, Can cast spells

-Spells you cast that target yourself or your own equipment cannot fail.
-The lowest degree of success you can achieve with these spells is to graze.
-Additionally, if you get a critical success with a spell that targets yourself or your own equipment, refund half of the mana cost of that spell (after other adjustments).
+The lowest degree of success that you can get with spells that target yourself or your own equipment is a graze instead of a fail.
+Additionally, if you get a critical success with a spell that targets yourself or your own equipment, refund half of the mana cost of that spell.

 ## Esoteric Will